-0

-Entrepreneurial Thinking

-Course Code ES-KSUSTHINK-23

-Year 2

-Semester 1 & 2

-Credits 5 ECTS

-Module Manager Ernst van Weperen, e.j.vanweperen@hhs.nl

-Entry Requirements s None

-Method Interactive coaching seminars (90 minutes a week), guest lecture, possible visit to sustainable enterprise

-Assessment Individual: 1.
+Course Code ES-KSUSTHINK-23 Year 2 Semester 1&2 Credits 5 ECTS Module Manager Ernst van Weperen, e.j.vanweperen@hhs.nl Entry Requirement s None Method Interactive coaching seminars (90 minutes a week), guest lecture, possible visit to sustainable enterprise Assessment Individual: 1.
 Video presentation (40%) 2.
-Portfolio (20%)

-Group: 1.
+Portfolio (20%) Group: 1.
 Group pitch (20%) 2.
-Business model report (20%)

-Course Material Digital

-Course Outline Sustainability is an adjective; you have to first determine what you are trying to sustain; you? the planet? a company?
+Pusing a model amount (20%) Course Material 2.
+Business model report (20%) Digital Course Outline Sustainability is an adjective; you have to first determine what you are trying to sustain; you? the planet? a company?
 The Sustainable Development Goals (SDGs) are a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 But tackling the SDGs starts with you and the choices you make.
 Do you want to understand how we can use our own skills to have a positive impact on our world and the challenges we face as a global society?
-Do you have the talkent to be an automatic and a statistical and the challenges we face as a global society?

-have what it takes to be an entrepreneur and contribute?
+Do you have what it takes to be an entrepreneur and contribute?
 Are you a critical thinker, a creative mind or a planner?
 How do your passions and skills as an entrepreneur align with the SDGs?
 If so, then this module is perfect for you.
 Module Learning Outcomes The student can compare various models that explain sustainable challenges that global society faces.
-The student is able to reflect on their own values, attitudes and abilities and

-appreciate with diverging values, attitudes and abilities in relation to one or more SDGs.
-3. The student is able to take on critically their role as an active global citizen in the challenge of tackling global and local (glocal) problems.
-4. The student can design a generic business solution to address systemic

-problems related to one or more of the SDGs.
+The student is able to reflect on their own values, attitudes and abilities and appreciate with diverging values, attitudes and abilities in relation to one or more SDGs.
+The student is able to take on critically their role as an active global citizen in the challenge of tackling global and local (glocal) problems.
+The student can design a generic business solution to address systemic problems related to one or more of the SDGs.